RocketChat/Rocket.Chat/.changeset/soft-donkeys-thank.md

 "@rocket.chat/web-ui-registration": patch
 ---

-fix blocked login when dismissed 2FA modal by clicking outside of it or pressing escape key
+Fixed an issue with blocked login when dismissed 2FA modal by clicking outside of it or pressing the escape key